Helena Paparizou: 2008–2010: Vrisko To Logo Na Zo, Giro Apo T' Oneiro, and headlining tours

-2011–2012: Greatest Hits & More, Swedish comeback and TV shows
+2011–2012: Greatest Hits & More, and Dancing on Ice

 Paparizou performing with Antonis Remos at Diogenis Studio on 2 January 2011.

 On 2 February 2011, Paparizou was one of eight acts performing at MAD TV's first charity fashion music show MADWalk—Greece's version of the international Fashion Rocks.
 She represented fashion designer Apostolos Mitropoulos and performed her new single "Baby It's Over", which was the lead single from her three-disc compilation Greatest Hits & More.
 She appeared at the Flight Night Club in Sofia, Bulgaria on 8 February.
 "Baby It's Over" debuted at number one the Billboard Greek Digital Singles Chart; it was her fourth number one hit on that chart and her first single to top any Greek chart in three years.
 It also topped the Greek Airplay Chart for ten non-consecutive weeks, becoming the most successful single of her career.
 The song won two awards at the 2011 MAD Video Music Awards for Female Artist of the Year and Fashion Icon of the Year.
 Paparizou was nominated for Artist of the Year and received a fourth nomination for Best Pop Video for "Psahno Tin Alitheia".
 The album's second single, "Love Me Crazy"—released in Greek as "O, ti Niotho Den Allazi"—was released in May 2011, and peaked at number five on the airplay chart.
 The songs' lyrics, particularly those of the lead single, caused speculation that Paparizou's twelve-year relationship with Mavridis had ended, which was proved to be correct.
 Greatest Hits & More was released on 23 May; it debuted at number two on the Greek Albums Chart where it stayed for three weeks, and was the best-selling domestic album of the week.

 Paparizou spent the next six months in Sweden with family and friends.
 In June 2011, she announced that Mavridis would no longer be her manager and that she had recruited a new team of Swedish collaborators.
 Her only professional appearances were at a four-date tour to Cyprus.
 Paparizou wanted to revive her career in Sweden—which had declined since 2006—and to expand her career outside music.
 She announced a second English-language album and European tour, along with possible participation in Melodifestivalen—which she had turned down in the past.
 She also considered moving back to Sweden permanently.
 She also said that any future collaborations with Mavridis in the future would be decided by her label.
 In the third quarter of 2011, Paparizou recorded a duet of the nisiotiko classic "Dari Dari" with Nana Mouskouri for her duet album Tragoudia Apo Ta Ellinika Nisia (Songs from the Greek islands), and was a guest performer at the Mouskouri's anniversary concert at the Berlin Philharmonic on 29 November.
 Although she had originally declined offers to perform during the winter season 2011–12, from 18 November she performed as a supporting act for Yiannis Parios in Thessaloniki.